- Policy statement

-Those members of society who may be considered vulnerable due to such differentials as age, health, ethnicity, sex or income or who have protected characteristics under the Equality Act 2010 may potentially be impacted in a different manner, or to a different degree than other members of society, by infrastructure development, enhancement or operational regimes.
+Those members of society who may be considered vulnerable due to age, health or income, or who have protected characteristics under the Equality Act 2010, may potentially be impacted in a different manner, or to a different degree than other members of society, by infrastructure development, enhancement or operational regimes.

-Therefore, as part of planning our LTP4 measures, a Health Impact Assessment (HIA) and / or an Equalities Impact Assessment (EqIA) will be undertaken where appropriate to consider potential impacts on these individuals or groups and to inform the process of designing and planning the measures.
+Therefore, as part of planning our LTP4 measures, a Health Impact Assessment (HIA), and also, or instead, an Equalities Impact Assessment (EqIA) will be undertaken where appropriate to consider potential impacts on these individuals or groups and to inform the process of designing and planning the measures.

-Any HIA or EqIA undertaken will detail potential impacts and consider how adverse effects can be mitigated and beneficial effects maximised.
-For example, it would be likely to consider issues such as severance to key services and community facilities and safety, with a particular focus on ensuring that those most vulnerable or disadvantaged can access opportunities that would otherwise be closed to them.
-This will help LTP4 to ensure fair and equitable access to services, facilities and amenities for all and will be a key consideration on all relevant schemes.
+Any HIA or EqIA undertaken will detail potential impacts and consider how adverse effects can be lessened and beneficial effects maximised.
+For example, we will consider safety issues such as busy roads that are difficult or unsafe to cross to ensure that those most vulnerable or disadvantaged can access opportunities that would otherwise be closed to them.
+This will help the LTP4 to ensure fair and equitable access to services, facilities and amenities for all and will be a key consideration on all relevant schemes.

 Infrastructure development or enhancement, transport maintenance or operational regimes could also impact on many aspects of Surrey's environment.
-In developing LTP4 measures, we will have a presumption in favour of working with partners to make net improvements to the local environment wherever possible and, as a minimum, will always follow the policies set out in this LTP4 to take every opportunity to protect and enhance the environment.
+In developing LTP4 measures, we will prioritise working with partners to make net improvements to the local environment wherever possible and, as a minimum, will always follow the policies set out in this LTP4 to take every opportunity to protect and enhance the environment.

 For any measures that could potentially affect sites that are designated for nature conservation or for other reasons, such as geodiversity, we will appropriately assess any potential direct or indirect impact that may arise over the life span of LTP4.
-We will mitigate and / or compensate for any impacts, in line with existing best practice and relevant legislation.
+We will prevent, or compensate for, any impacts, in line with existing best practice and relevant legislation.
 This will include undertaking a Habitats Regulation Assessment (or equivalent) when necessary.

-Environmental Management Plans (EMPs) will be prepared and implemented for all construction, refurbishment and maintenance contracts and will include the findings and suggested mitigation from any assessment made.
-The EMPs will consider material resource use, energy use, and other environmental issues relevant to the scheme, and will explain how risks and impacts will be mitigated, managed and addressed.
+Environmental Management Plans (EMPs) will be prepared and implemented for all construction, refurbishment and maintenance contracts and will include the findings and suggested actions from any assessment made.
+The EMPs will consider material resource use, energy use, and other environmental issues relevant to the scheme, and will explain how risks and impacts will be avoided, managed and addressed.